EnviDat/datacite-websnap/README.md

 ### DOI Prefix

+_Please note applying this filter will bulk export ALL records for the specified DOI prefix!_

 Records can also be exported by their DOI prefix.

 The `--doi-prefix` argument accepts single or multiple prefix arguments.

 Example usage as a command line argument: `--doi-prefix 10.16904 --doi-prefix 10.25678`

-It can also combined with the `--client-id` argument.
+It can also be combined with the `--client-id` argument.

 </details>